+- Mixing up drinks with style

 - Prepping some great garnishes

-- Mixing up drinks with style

 - Popping the champagne

 - Conjuring up some bar syrup

-A which is a state of the little touches that make both you and your drinks look better, with the ultimate result of happier guests.
+A aking good cocktails takes more effort than just pouring ingredients into a glass.
+This chapter shows you how to pull off some of the little touches that make both you and your drinks look better, with the ultimate result of happier guests.